-Note that ESS can only be installed on Multis and Quattros that feature the 2nd generation microprocessor (26 or 27).
-Any new systems shipped are 2nd generation.
+Note that ESS can only be installed on Multis and Quattros which feature the 2nd generation microprocessor (26 or 27).
+All new systems shipped have 2nd generation chips.

 Venus-device

 The system is managed by the Color Control GX (CCGX), which also provides extensive monitoring, both locally and remotely via our VRM Portal and the VRM App.